 Level of Protection

-Certain jobs will require steel and others will require composite footwear.
+Certain jobs will require steel and others will require composite toe boots.
 At the end of the day, each material is designed to protect your precious feet and both are approved by OSHA to ensure they meet safety standards.

 Steel toes are going to be the heavyweight champion in terms of sheer impact force protection.
 It’s a tough, long lasting material built to withstand the most intense beatings that a workplace can dish out.

-This kind of protection is going to be particularly useful in construction settings or any other job where you run the risk encountering objects that can puncture your footwear and therefor cause damage to your feet.
+This kind of protection is going to be particularly useful in construction settings or any other job where you run the risk encountering objects that can puncture your steel toe boots and therefor cause damage to your feet.
 We’re also going to take this moment to quickly debunk the toe amputation myth.

-Mythbusters proved that steel toed boots will not sever your toes even when exposed to extreme weight.
+Mythbusters proved that steel toe boots will not sever your toes even when exposed to extreme weight.
 That’s a relief.